Free mortgage advice and financing tips from the top lending team in Los Angeles.

 - Pacific Palisades

-…but before you start revving up your riding mower for that big backyard OR sending us hate email because your hood wasn’t mentioned, let us explain how we pulled this list together.
+…but before you start revving up your riding mower for that big backyard, rolling out the pie dough for that cul-de-sac bake sale OR sending us hate email because your hood wasn’t mentioned, let us explain how we pulled this list together.
 The suburban areas in Los Angeles are as diverse as the City of Angels itself.
 It’s almost misleading to paint them with the same brush as typical “suburbs”.

 If you know Los Angeles, you’ll know that it’s not a typical city.
 It takes the shape of many sprawled out neighborhoods that are connected by a pretty inefficient transportation system.
 That’s why people bemoan the Los Angeles freeways so much.
 Ugh and seriously stop blaming “the 405” for all your problems Angelenos.
 She (yes it’s a she…we checked) didn’t ask for thousands of over-caffeinated commuters to depend on her to get to work every day.
 Want to try taking Sepulveda or La Cienega instead for a week and then see how much you appreciate her??
 Yeah all of a sudden 45MPH with the occasional Getty Museum sighting doesn’t sound so bad, right?